Adham Baba: Spanish Fly gaffe

 In a moment of Freudian slip on 12 July 2021, Dr Adham Baba mistakenly utters "Spanish fly" two times in reference to the Spanish Flu pandemic.
 In his statement, the "Spanish Fly" resulted in 1 million deaths from the years 1919 and 1916 but the COVID-19 pandemic was worse as it has resulted in 2.8 million deaths worldwide.
 Realising his error, he corrects "Spanish Fly" to "Spanish Virus".
 The correct estimated deaths from the 1918 pandemic was 20 - 50 million.

 Former prime minister Mahathir Mohamad said it is unusual for a trained doctor not to know the difference between the dreaded Spanish Flu and a Spanish fly.

 Personal life

 Adham was previously married to Taibah Tabrani and has 5 children, of which, 2 are adopted.
 On 23 April 2007, Adham's wife was suffering from asthma and fainted at her home after suffering from a respiratory problem.
-She was later rushed to the hospital but she died.
+She was later rushed to the hospital and later died.
 At the time, Adham was in Auckland, New Zealand on official duty, but cut his trip short and rushed back home upon hearing the sorrowful news.